 When you are running a small business or start-up, you’ll often be short on time, employees, and money and this can lead to a whole range of issues.
 From trying to juggle marketing your business to scheduling jobs and invoicing customers, these everyday tasks can take up a whole chunk of your day, leaving you with little room to carry out competitor research, develop your business or take time to reflect and plan ahead.

 But, there is light at the end of the tunnel.
-Thanks to innovative online invoice management and field service management software—that have been designed to help small businesses grow, you can become more time-efficient, independent, and economical.
+Thanks to innovative online invoice management and field service management app—that have been designed to help small businesses grow, you can become more time-efficient, independent, and economical.

 In this article, we’re going to discuss the importance of invoice management for service contractors and why having options when it comes to invoicing customers is key.